ahayman/graescence/content/chapters/Volume 1/c03-Stan-Stumble.md

 "Do they seek to insult, then?
 Anger us into a false trap?"

 Stan hesitated.
-"A woman in a poncho?
+"A woman...in a poncho?
 Have you seen her?"

 "Or perhaps you're a fool, kicked out as useless?
-And now what, you seek asylum?"
+And now, what?
+You seek asylum?"

 "I..." he took a breath, "have no idea what you're talking about."

 Her eyes narrowed.
 "Or a spy."

 "Look, I'm just looking for my friend," Stan said, growing exasperated.
-"She was wearing a poncho and she came here looking for—"
+"She was wearing a poncho, and she came here looking for—"

 "You want to see your friend?"